 For stratospheric NO2 columns, correlative (column and profile) measurements are needed in regions that are representative for a complete zonal band, and hence need to be relatively unpolluted.
 The currently operational NDACC network covers this need in principle, although there are concerns about the accuracy of the standard SAOZ and FTIR measurements techniques for some stations (e.g. Dirksen et al. [2011]).
-Nevertheless, the measurements of stratospheric NO2 concentrations taken from high-altitude ground stations such as the Jungfraujoch station in Switzerland, are particularly valuable for validation (e.g. Hendrick et al. [2012]).
-Other useful sources of stratospheric NO2 data are satellite instruments that measure in limb view.
-Past and present examples are SCIAMACHY (Beirle et al. [2010], Hilboll et al. [2013b]), HIRDLS and MLS [Belmonte et al., 2014].
-These measurements can provide vertical profiles of NO2 in the stratosphere, but there are difficulties in using them for direct validation as they are often only sparsely validated themselves.
+Measurements of stratospheric NO2 concentrations taken from high-altitude ground stations such as the Jungfraujoch station in Switzerland, are particularly valuable for validation (e.g. Hendrick et al. [2012]).
+For TROPOMI a dedicated validation project has been set up, see [ER14].
+The NO2 stratospheric column product is routinely compared with ZSL-DOAS sunset/sunrise observations [Verhoelst et al., 2021].